prvdmwrong/prvdmwrong/docs/examples/index.md

 # Examples

 Welcome to the Examples section!
-Here, you can find various open-source implementations to see Oh My Prvd used in a real setting.
+Here, you can find various open-source implementations to see Oh My Prvd used in a real setting, accompanied with in-depth explanations.

 ---